genai-latex-proofreader/genai-latex-proofreader/README.md

 # Getting started

-Note that this work is an early proof of concept.
-Thus some familiarity with the development tools (git, Python, Docker, Anthropic API access) may be needed to get this working.
+Note that this work is an early proof of concept, so some familiarity with the development tools (git, Python, Docker, Anthropic API access) may be needed to get this working.

 The below steps (for Mac/Linux-based systems) describe how to proofread a paper: